dakingffo/MPSC_queue/README.md

 // Thread B: Consumer for queue2
 int b;
 queue2.try_dequeue(b);
-// They will push memory blocks back to the same global pool.
+// They will push memory chunks back into the same global pool.

 daking::MPSC_queue<double> queue3;
-// queue3 does not share resources with queue1 and queue2.
+// queue3 does NOT share resources with queue1 and queue2 because the template parameter (Ty) is different.
 ```

 ## Installation

-Simply include the `./include/MPSC_queue.hpp` file in your project.
+Simply include the `./include/MPSC_queue.hpp` file in your project(requires C++17 or above).
 For GCC/Clang, you need to link the atomic library separately.
 CMake is also provided to reproduce the BENCHMARK tests and build example use cases.